suquamish/isp-monitor/README.md

 ### Install the web components
 Fortunately Raspbian comes with python3 OEM, so `isp-monitor.server` should work out of the box.
 Copy this file to the pi user's home directory, along with `index.html`, `h.html`, and `1px.png`.
 Confirm all files are owned by the pi user.

 Copy the isp-monitor-http.service to `/etc/systemd/system` and enable to run at startup:

 `sudo systemctl enable isp-monitor-http.service`

 The previous commands enable the http server to start at boot, so you can see the output of your ISP monitoring.
-To make sure everything is working, start the service with `sudo systemctl start isp-monitor-http.service` and point your browser to http\://\<ip address of your pi\>:8000/  and you should see a page with a bunch of broken graphics.
-This just verifies the web server is running.
+To make sure everything is working, start the service with

+`sudo systemctl start isp-monitor-http.service`

+Point your browser to http\://\<ip address of your pi\>:8000/ and you should see a page with a bunch of broken graphics.
+This justverifies the web server is running.

 ### Install the monitoring client
 Copy the `isp-monitor.client` file to the pi user's home directory.